 The Foundation recognizes the limited numbers of community groups and individuals that are available to pursue salmon conservation activities and projects.

-Therefore, the Foundation observes the practice of doing everything it can to stimulate and encourage active involvement in salmon conservation.
+Therefore, the Foundation observes the practice of doing everything it can to stimulate and encourage active involvement in salmon conservation and partnership among conservation groups.